Work in the Simulation Center

 A standardized participant is an individual other than the patient who is scripted in a simulation to provide realism, additional challenges, or additional information for the learner.
 Roles may include; EMS personnel, nurses, receptionists, family members, or patient care technicians.
 They are provided with a script and coached in how to play the role in the context of the simulation.
 Although not required, a clinical background (EMS, RN, RT, PT, OT) is helpful.

-Other information: Standardized Patients are not direct employees of Winthrop University Hospital and there is also no guarantee of work beyond that agreed to on a single project basis.
+Other information: Standardized Patients are not direct employees of NYU Winthrop Hospital and there is also no guarantee of work beyond that agreed to on a single project basis.

 Prospective SPs: The Simulation Center holds interviews for prospective SPs on an as needed basis.
 SPs work on a project basis, and may work a few times a year to a few times a month.